A Robust Multi-Batch L-BFGS Method for Machine Learning: Final Remarks

 Our numerical results indicate that provided the overlap is not too small, the proposed method is efficient in practice on machine learning tasks such as binary classification logistic regression and neural network training.
 The experiments presented in this paper show that the empirical performance of the method matches that predicted by the theory for both strongly convex and nonconvex functions.
 Specifically, in the strongly convex case the multi-batch L-BFGS method with a constant step length converges to a neighborhood of the solution at a linear rate, and in the nonconvex case the iterates produced by the multi-batch L-BFGS method converge to a neighborhood of a stationary point.

 Of course, the development, both theoretical and practical, of stochastic quasi-Newton methods is far from complete, and there are many interesting directions that can and should be investigated.
 Theoretical analysis that would suggest the batch size and overlap size would be of great interest in practice.
 Moreover, an investigation of the multi-batch L-BFGS method that employs variance reduced gradients in lieu of the stochastic gradients could have both theoretical and practical advantages.
+Finally, a stochastic line search that could work in conjunction with the multi-batch L-BFGS method would be novel both algorithmically and theoretically, and would most probably make the method even more competitive in practice.